Exploring Expressions of Emotions in GitHub Commit Messages

 Improvements to the approach in order to get more reliable results that could serve as the basis for applying inferential methods and draw conclusions include:

 What other improvements come to your mind and why do you think they'd work better?
-Let us know in the comments below.
+You can leave feedback by creating an issue in the project's GitHub repo, which contains the database queries and scripts for calculating percentages and generating charts used in this article.

 Instead of ending with a statement like "X is the most friendly language because of Y", which wasn't my intention anyway, I conclude that exploring GitHub data can be a lot of fun and I'm curious to see what other developers get out of the GitHub Archive.